bmwcarit/joynr/wiki/java.md

 ```

 ### The run method
-The run method registers the interface specific provider class instance as capability.
+The run method registers the interface specific provider class instance.
 From that
 time on, the provider will be reachable from outside and react on incoming requests (e.g. method
 RPC etc.).
 It can be found by consumers through Discovery.
 Any specific broadcast filters must be added prior to registry.